jrief/django-angular/docs/template-sharing.rst

 respectively.
 Therefore, while rendering the Django template, these fields are added twice.

 In AngularJS, text data containing HTML tags, must be rendered using ng-bind-html_ rather than using the mustache syntax.
-This is to ensure, that the content from the upstream source is sanitized.
-We can assert this, since this text content is coming from the database field ``description`` and thus is marked as a `safe string`_ by Django.
+This is to ensure, that unverified content from upstream sources is sanitized.
+We can assert this, since this text content is coming from the database field ``description`` and thus is marked as `safe string`_ by Django.

 .. _references onto URLs: https://docs.angularjs.org/api/ng/directive/ngHref
 .. _image sources: https://docs.angularjs.org/api/ng/directive/ngSrc